 Blue Nile emerald cut opal ring with diamond halo in 14K rose gold, $1,390, Blue Nile

-For a non-diamond engagement ring that's even more unique, look for an east-west setting—or a center stone that's set horizontally, like this emerald-cut morganite, rather than vertically.
-It's a small detail, but it will set your ring apart from the masses.
+For a diamond alternative engagement ring that's even more unique, look for an east-west setting: a center stone that's set horizontally rather than vertically.
+This emerald-cut morganite is a beautiful example of this engagement ring setting—it's a small detail, but it will set your ring apart from the masses.